×

 Fear is the path to the dark side.
 Fear leads to anger.
 Anger leads to hate.
 Hate leads to suffering.

-It is, of course, important to be able to feel fear and anger.
-It could be a matter of survival.
+Of course, it is important to be able to feel fear and anger.
+They are natural responses that can, at times, be a matter of survival.
 Anger can be an important driving force in some situations.
-But there is a risk.
+But unchecked, these emotions pose a significant risk.

 • Fear can create delusions.